durkes/11ty-foundation-starter/README.md

 npm run build
 ```

-This command compiles the site into static files in the `_site` directory.
+This command compiles the site into static files in the `_dist` directory.
 During this build process, CSS, JavaScript, and HTML files are **minified** for faster site download speeds.

 ## Customization